TheIoTLearningInitiative/CodeLabs/Qumarkaj/documentation/AlexaSkillsKit.md

 > Service Container (HTTP Server/AWS Labda)
 > > First component, it is the business logic for the skill
 > > Lives in the Cloud
-> > Host code that will write and receives JSON payloads from AlexaIndex.js
+> > Host code that will write and receives JSON payloads from Alexa: Index.js
 > > Determines what actions to take in response to user speech
 > > Skill Service Layer manages:
 > > > Http requests